DavidBien23/Projects/README.md

 from the Intro to Stat Learning (ISLR2) library.
 We used forward selection and a transformation of the dependent variable to grow our model to just 4 of the 12 variables.</p>

-### LC 15.4

-<p>During my last semester of college and in the second section of LVC's ALTAM preparation
-class, we were tasked to perform a Monte Carlo simulation of the NPV of an equity-linked insurance policy.
-I began by replicating previous table that established the policy reserves and profit test.
-From that, I could calculate the NPV and simulate 1000 alternative scenarios.
-I enjoyed refreshing my memory of python code and challegning myself with a more efficient solution.</p>
 ### R-Assignment 5

 <p>For my Statistical Inference class, we learned in depth statistical analysis including most